mikeorr/Unipath/README.rst

     >>> p.exists()
     False

-The name "Unipath" is short for "universal path", as it grew out of a discussion on python-dev about the ideal path API for Python.

-Unipath's API is mostly stable but there's no guarantee it won't change in future versions.
+Path objects subclass ``str`` (Python 2 ``unicode``), so they can be passed directly to fuctions expecting a string path.
+They are also immutable and can be used as dictionary keys.

+The name "Unipath" is short for "universal path".
+It was originally intended to unify the competing path APIs as of PEP 334.
+When the PEP was rejected, Unipath added some convenience APIs.
+The code is implemented in layers, with filesystem-dependent code in the ``Path`` class and filesystem-independent code in its ``AbstractPath`` superclass.

 Installation and testing
 ========================
-If you have EasyInstall, run "easy_install unipath".
-Otherwise unpack the source and run "python setup.py install" in the top-level directory.
-You can also copy the "unipath" directory to somewhere on your Python path.

-To test the library you'll need the Nose package.  cd to the top-level directory and run "python unipath/test.py".
+Run "pip install Unipath".
+Or to install the development version, check out the source from the Git repository above and run "python setup.py develop".

+To test the library, install 'pytest' and run "pytest test.py".
+It also comes with a Tox INI file.

 Path and AbstractPath objects